NathanHinthorne/Wave-Function-Collapse-p5js/README.md

     a.
 The propagation of tiles is done by choosing the cell with the lowest entropy (the cell with the fewest tile options), then collapsing it into a single tile.
 This process is repeated until the grid is filled.

+For a more detailed explanation how the algorithm works and how it produces the desired results, see the [paper](https://nothinHereYet) I wrote on the subject.

 ## Plans

 - [x] Parse input image to collect unique tiles